 If someone was speeding when they collided with another vehicle, bicyclist, or pedestrian, the impact is usually more severe than if they were traveling the speed limit.
-The purpose of speed limits is to keep everyone on the road safe, and if they are not followed, it puts everyone at risk.
+Speed limits aim to keep everyone on the road safe, and if they are not followed, it puts everyone at risk.

 In Florida, reckless driving cases involve anyone who drives their vehicle in wanton or willful disregard for the safety of others or their property.
 Not only can you recover compensation if a reckless driver strikes you, but the guilty individual may also be charged with misdemeanor or felony penalties.
 The specific criminal charges depend on if the situation resulted in some serious bodily injury.
 It is important to note that speed alone is not enough to result in a charge of reckless driving; however, these actions often result in a victim receiving punitive damages if it is determined that recklessness was involved.

 Cases of road rage are not unusual on Florida roads.
-The heat and the congestion can lead to drivers getting angry and frustrated while behind the wheel.
+The heat and the congestion can make drivers angry and frustrated while behind the wheel.

 If a driver hits you on purpose, it may be determined to be a case of road rage.
-However, no matter the reason behind this, if an accident occurs that is not your fault, you may be entitled to receive compensation.
-Some examples of situations where someone may be dealing with road rage include blocking vehicles from changing lanes, making angry hand or arm gestures, honking angrily, yelling, tailgating, getting out of the vehicle to confront a driver, ramming another vehicle, and cutting off another vehicle purposefully.
+However, no matter the reason behind this, you may be entitled to receive compensation if an accident occurs that is not your fault.
+Some situations where someone may be dealing with road rage include blocking vehicles from changing lanes, making angry hand or arm gestures, honking angrily, yelling, tailgating, getting out of the vehicle to confront a driver, ramming another vehicle, and cutting off another vehicle purposefully.

 Failure to Adjust to Adverse Weather Conditions